Magnetism-driven unconventional effects in Ising superconductors: role of proximity, tunneling, and nematicity

-In the study by Kang \textit{et al.} \cite{kang2021giant}, tunneling conductance measurements were performed on a vertical heterostructure comprised of CrBr$_{3}$ sandwiched between NbSe$_{2}$, which serve as superconducting contacts.
-An in-plane magnetic field (lower than the superconducting critical field of NbSe$_{2}$), rotates the CrBr$_{3}$ spins from the magnetic easy axis along $\hat{z}$ to being in-plane.
-This leads to a modest increase in the conductance gap, $\Delta$, by $\sim$2\%~and a concomitant \textit{increase} in the broadening of the tunneling peaks by $\sim$50\%.
-This is counterintuitive.
-One may expect that when $\Delta$ increases the width of the tunneling peaks should decrease.
-The same experiments find a puzzling hysteresis in the tunneling conductance, that has an onset $\sim$ 2K below $T_c$.
-A separate tunneling study on NbSe$_{2}$/CrBr$_{3}$ \cite{hamill2020unexpected} also identified evidence of a two-fold rotation symmetry of the superconducting state, which is unexpected given the six-fold symmetry of the hexagonal lattice of NbSe$_{2}$.
+Recent experiments \cite{hamill2021two,cho2020distinct, kim2019tailored,idzuchi2020van,kang2021giant,ai2101van} indicate that the behavior of Ising superconductor-magnetic insulator junctions is qualitatively different compared to conventional superconductors.
+Some of the most puzzling observations include hysteretic behavior in NbSe$_{2}$/Cr$_2$Ge$_2$Te$_6$ \cite{idzuchi2020van,ai2101van} and in NbSe$_{2}$/CrBr$_{3}$/NbSe$_{2}$ heterostructures \cite{kang2021giant}, which only appeared at $\sim$ 2K below $T_c$.
+Kang {\it et al} \cite{kang2021giant} convincingly demonstrated that the hysteresis, inexplicably, emerges from the Ising superconductor, and not from the ferromagnetic insulator.
+Refs.~\cite{hamill2021two, cho2020distinct} reported evidence of a two-fold rotation symmetry of the superconducting state, violating the three-fold symmetry of the hexagonal lattice of NbSe$_{2}$.
+Finally, Ref.~\cite{kang2021giant} also found that as an external in-plane magnetic field rotates the CrBr$_{3}$ spins from being along $\hat{z}$ to being in-plane, the superconducting gap, $\Delta$, increases by $\sim$2\%, while the broadening of the tunneling peak at the same time \textit{also increases} by $\sim$50\%.
+This is counterintuitive: one expects that when $\Delta$ increases the width of the tunneling peaks should decrease.

-These experimental observations contain a lot of interpretative power and form a three-pronged puzzle that we will provide microscopic insight into in this study using a combination of first-principles calculations and analytical calculations based on a theory of Ising superconductivity.
-Obtaining microscopic insight into each of these phenomena is predicated on understanding the subtle interplay between Ising superconductivity, magnetism, the atomic and electronic structure of the heterostructure, the proximity-induced magnetic field in the superconductor, and the impact of all of this on tunneling processes.
+These experimental observations contain a lot of interpretative power and form a three-pronged puzzle that we will provide microscopic insight into in this study using a combination of first-principles calculations and analytical calculations based on a theory of Ising superconductivity that also accounts for spin-conserving scattering due to paramagnetic point defects \cite{nguyen2017atomic,wang2017high,sosenko2017unconventional,mockli_JAP20,Haim2020}.

-We show the modest change in $\Delta$ and the large increase in the broadening of the tunneling peaks are related to the combination of Ising spin-orbit coupling \cite{ising_prx} and spin-conserving scattering due to paramagnetic point defects (which we refer to generically as defects henceforth) \cite{nguyen2017atomic,wang2017high,sosenko2017unconventional,mockli_JAP20,Haim2020}.
-Based on this theoretical framework we present a physically intuitive explanation for the two-fold rotational symmetry \cite{cho2020distinct,hamill2020unexpected} and the hysteresis observed in tunneling spectroscopy by considering the role of extended defects \cite{wang2017high} that order in a manner that breaks the six-fold rotational symmetry of the hexagonal lattice and thus generates anisotropic pair-breaking scattering.